albertopeam/clean-architecture/README.md

 The intention of this repository is to show some of the more common practices when building a mobile app using clean architecture.

-So, be carefull, this is a WORK IN PROGRESS...

 ## Table of Contents
 1. [Before start](#before-start)
 2. [What do you expect to see soon?](#what-do-you-expect-to-see-soon?)